- About Us

 Who is eligible: Your health benefits may cover our health programs at no cost to you and/or your spouse/domestic partner and eligible UR retirees.
 To learn more, visit Program Eligibility.

-Our expert team includes a physician, nurse practitioner, registered dietitians, social worker, exercise physiologist, clinical psychologist and a tobacco counselor.
+Our expert team includes a physician, nurse practitioner, registered dietitians, social worker and a tobacco counselor.
 We’ll help you discover and tap your own motivation and desire to make healthy changes.

 We will help you get and stay healthy through one-on-one meetings and/or group programs that have been proven to work.
 The good news is that you will enjoy lots of support and encouragement all along the way!